OfficeDev/Microsoft-Teams-Samples/samples/tab-channel-group-sso-quickstart/ts/README.md

     - `"REACT_APP_BASE_URL"` : Ngrok URL you get after running the ngrok command.

 ## Set up the api-server .env with the following keys:
-Go to thefolder api-server and update following values in .env files
+Go to the folder api-server and update following values in .env files

     - `"CLIENT_ID"` : Application ID of the Azure AD application
     - `"CLIENT_SECRET"` : Application secret of the Azure AD application